MusalaSoft/atmosphere-docs/usage/date-and-time-picker.md

 ## How to use `DatePicker` and `TimePicker`

-!DatePicker and !TimePicker give you methods for interacting with Number pickers in Android.
-Both classes have similar methods the main difference is the type of the picker we want to interact with.
+`DatePicker` and `TimePicker` give you methods for interacting with Number pickers in Android.
+Both classes have similar methods - the main difference is the type of the picker we want to interact with.
 With Date and Time pickers we can set or get the picker values.
-Information for How to get Device [Here](get-device.md).
+*Information about how to get a Device instance can be found [here](get-device.md).*
-Information for How to get Screen [Here](active-screen.md).
+*Information about how to get a Screen instance can be found [here](active-screen.md).*

-### Get DatePicker
+### Get a `DatePicker`

- 1. Create Screen instance.
+ 1. Create a `Screen` instance.
- 2. use `screen.getDatePicker()` method for creating a `DatePicker` instance.
+ 2. Use the `screen.getDatePicker()` method to create a `DatePicker` instance.
-    * Note that in order for `getDatePicker()` method to work there should be **present DatePicker** on the active screen.
+    * Note that there should be a present `DatePicker` on the active screen for the `getDatePicker()` method to work.

 Example code: